LMDh: LMDh

 On 24 January 2020, ahead of the 2020 24 Hours of Daytona, a joint ACO and IMSA press conference was held at the Daytona International Speedway, to announced Le Mans Daytona h (LMDh), a set of regulations intended to supersede the existing Daytona Prototype International (DPi) cars ran at the time as the top class in the IMSA Sportscar Championship.
 It was also announced that LMDh was to be converged with the incoming Le Mans Hypercar regulations allowing both LMH and LMDh entries to compete in the top class in both the WEC and IMSA's premier series.
 It was planned to first be introduced in Europe starting from September 2021, before having its North American debut in 2022 at the 2022 Rolex 24 at Daytona.

-Despite initial plans to allow manufacturers to build their own hybrid systems, this was scrapped in the draft LMDh regulations released in May, in favour of a spec 50 kW hybrid system.
-The draft regulations stated that a car weight of 1030 kg, 500 kW peak of combined power from engine and hybrid system, a single bodywork package, a single tyre supplier, alongside a global Balance of Performance system to balance out LMDh and LMH cars.
+Despite initial plans to allow manufacturers to build their own hybrid systems, this was scrapped in the draft LMDh regulations released in May, in favour of a spec 50 kW (67 hp) hybrid system.
+The draft regulations stated that a car weight of 1,030 kg (2,270 lb), 500 kW (670 hp) peak of combined power from engine and hybrid system, a single bodywork package, a single tyre supplier, alongside a global Balance of Performance system to balance out LMDh and LMH cars.

 The gearbox hybrid system will be supplied by Xtrac with an integrated motor generator unit supplied by Bosch and batteries from Williams Advanced Engineering.
 The chassis suppliers will be Dallara, Ligier, Multimatic, and Oreca.

 In January 2022, IMSA confirmed the name for the class would be GTP, in reference to the 1980s category of the same name.
 The class debuted in IMSA at the 2023 24 Hours of Daytona with four different manufacturers entering a total of nine cars.
 LMDh entries comprised the entirety of the class in 2023 and 2024, only racing alongside an LMH entry for the first time with the introduction of the Aston Martin Valkyrie AMR-LMH for the 12 Hours of Sebring in 2025.

 While the World Endurance Championship introduced their equivalent to GTP in 2021, with the class known simply as Hypercar, LMDh cars wouldn't compete in the series for the first time until 2023, with the class containing LMH cars from Toyota, Glickenhaus and latterly Peugeot alongside and an Oreca-built LMP1 car operated by Alpine in its first two seasons.

 In 2025, it was announced that the Hypercar class would be allowed to participate in the Asian Le Mans Series with customer teams and Pro/Am lineups.
 This also meant that LMDh vehicles would be eligible to compete in the AsLMS starting from the 2026/27 season.